dzhavat/dzhavat.github.io/_drafts/reading-from-table-storage-inside-azure-functions-running-in-nodejs.md

 1. “Table parameter name” is used for indentifying the binding in the code.
 It‘s already set to `inputTable`.
 You can leave it as is or change it to whatever you want.
 Just remember it because you‘re going to use it later.
 2. “Table name”, as the name suggest, is the name of the storage table that will be used.
 In my case it‘s `example`.
-3. “Partition key” is the name of the partition key column in the table.
+3. “Partition key” is a value found in the partition key column in the table.
+The value can identify one or many records.
 In my case that‘s `Users`.
-4. “Row key” is the name of the row key column in the table.
+4. “Row key” is a value found in the row key column of the table.
+The value must identify only a single record.
 In my case that‘s `1`.
 5. Finally, don‘t forget to “Save” everything.

 <figure>